mui/material-ui/docs/data/joy/components/button/button.md

 ## Introduction

 Buttons communicate actions that users can take.
-The Jopy UI Button component replaces the native HTML `<button>` element, and offers expanded options for styling and accessibility.
+The Joy UI Button component replaces the native HTML `<button>` element, and offers expanded options for styling and accessibility.

 {{"demo": "ButtonUsage.js", "hideToolbar": true, "bg": "gradient"}}